danadarvishzadeh/flask-app/README.md

 7. Adding installation and requirements to the README file
 8. Adding id, is\_active, created\_at and modified\_at fields to all models
 9. Restructuring schemas
+10. Changing model fields for permissions to work indipendent of models

 Ongoing changes:
 ==================